 Marketers who use ABM also report higher levels of engagement with their target accounts, especially C-suite executives.
 They also associate ABM with improvements to their customer relationships and overall reputation, increases in sales leads, faster growth, and greater customer retention.

-How Does ABM Work?
+How does ABM work?

 In the broad strokes, implementing ABM is really simple.
-You use your best sales and marketing tactics, but focus them on a single customer, tailored to their individual preferences.
+You use your best sales and marketing tactics but focus them on a single customer, tailored to their individual preferences.

 One side benefit of ABM is that it’s easier to track the ROI on your marketing investments.
 When you can tie the costs of specific marketing activities to a single client (and all their associated revenues), it becomes crystal clear what investments are generating revenue.
 With ABM, you don’t have to deal with the attribution problems that plague industry-wide marketing campaigns.